dbt-labs/docs.getdbt.com/website/docs/dbt-cli/cli-overview.md

 title: CLI overview

 ---
 dbt ships with a Command Line Interface (CLI) for running your dbt project.
-This way of running dbt a dbt project is free and open source.
+The dbt CLI is free to use and [open source](https://github.com/fishtown-analytics/dbt).

 Your command line has a concept of a "working directory": each command that you run is executed from a directory on your computer.
 To run your dbt project using the command line, you'll need to ensure that your command line's working directory is within your dbt project.